Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Demo Run.

-1. Change the form to design view (if the form is in normal view) and change the Back Style Property Value Transparent.
+1. Change the form to design view (if the form is in normal view) and change the Back Style Property Value to Transparent.

 2. Save the Form and open it in Normal View.

-No sign of the Tab Control now, except displaying the controls on the first Tab Page with their values and labels.
+No sign of the Tab Control now, except for displaying the controls on the first Tab Page with their values and labels.
 Click on the Command Buttons one after the other.
-You will find that the data fields and their labels appear from nowhere occupying the same area every time, like magic.
+You will find that the data fields and their labels appear from nowhere, occupying the same area every time, like magic.

 Share: